delabassee/java-lab/lab4-preview.md

 * a given Preview Feature is specific to a given Java version

 <br>
-Java 15 includes several *Preview Features* which will be discussed in upcoming sections.
+Java 16 includes Sealed Classes (JEP 397 - Second Preview), a *Preview Feature* that will be discussed in an upcoming section.

-* JEP 360: Sealed Classes (Preview)

-* JEP 375: Pattern Matching for instanceof (Second Preview)

-* JEP 384: Records (Second Preview)